couchbaselabs/dcp-documentation/transport-spec.md

 * **VBucket UUID** - A unique identifier that is generated that is assigned to each VBucket.
 This number is generated on an unclean shutdown or when a Vbucket becomes active.
-* **Snapshot Start Seqno** - 0 by default, in case it is a retry because the stream request didn't return all expected results, use the start sequence of the last partial snapshot that was received.
+* **Snapshot Start Seqno** - Set to the same value as the start seqno by default, in case it is a retry because the stream request didn't return all expected results use the start sequence of the last partial snapshot that was received.
-* **Snapshot End Seqno** - 0 by default, in case it is a retry because the stream request didn't return all expected results, use the end sequence of the last partial snapshot that was received.
+* **Snapshot End Seqno** - Set to the same value as the start seqno by default, in case it is a retry because the stream request didn't return all expected results, use the end sequence of the last partial snapshot that was received.

 Set VBucket UUID to 0 to perform a full backfill from the "current" vbucket UUID.
 This may be thought of as a special case where the